 Being accountable tells others – “You can trust me to do what I say I’m going to do.”

+Trust is confidence that your teammates are working towards the same objectives you are.
+That they’re doing this with diligence and professionalism.
+If you don’t trust your teammates, you spend time and energy following up and managing details you shouldn’t be.
 Having trust in the workplace tells others – “I believe in you.
 I believe you’ll do the right thing and I believe you’ll do what you say you’re going to do.”

 According to the National Bureau of Economic Research, “…firms with employee ownership tend on average to match or exceed the performance of other similar firms.”

 Micromanaging creates a negative cycle where taking initiative is punished because how the task was completed, or the particulars of the result are criticized.
 It teaches employees that they should seek guidance and check-in often to ensure they are on the right track.